LucianLaFleur/python_project_portfolio/admin_notes/secondary_readme_backup.txt

 Devlog:

+12 July:
+Finish food description spider (successful .txt file creation in ./food_descriptions)
+    - needed to make exceptions for targets that did not lead to a valid link, and thus returned no text
+    - program correctly ignored bad link-nams with try-except block (could diagnose mistakenly-listed items this way if managing a database of my own)

+genshin_scrape_common_functions.py made
+    - contains reusable functions for 1) randomizing a float for sleep-time 2) getting all text content from a common id found in most articles
+[Refactoring] Technically, with the common-functions file, I could go back and clean up other files, but given they've already served their purpose and grabbed data from running, this is irrelevant.
+Deemed a poor use of time to refactor when the programs will not be used again.
+However, since "get_weapon_info.py" is in development, I will use it there.

+Discovered significant amounts of text surrounding a new category: weapons

+11 July
+# 11 July log:
+Spider ran across 2900+ npc files, text gathered successfully!
+Checking on files, deleting a few that have no meaningful content text... there's no consistent way to check for the "usefulness" systematically, since it's subjective.
+It's all just a reference source for powershell anyway.
+    (not yet doing the powershell stuff since there's more to scrape with the "food" descriptions) Made food_name_grabber.py to get all 300+ food names, removing duplicates, and output to a textfile targeting for food names irregular, multiple failures eats up time... but I persist and now for the correct output file.
+    UTF-8 is needed for the names in links, so saving to a text file in UTF-8 also helps with encoding characters like dashes and apostrophies in the url names with their % calls.
+[+] Formatted output of all food descriptions as "name: description" so it's one file with a lot of data.
+This will help comparing performance with powershell scripts.

 10 July:
 <!-- Remember: only single-requests are done to a given page at a given time.
 Limit all batch sizes to not overwhelm the wiki site! -->
     For English Genshin scraper: